Assistance for Small Businesses

 - You will want to wait to submit your PPP loan forgiveness application until you have collected and uploaded all your required documents.

-First Foundation Bank will be utilizing our automated system for submitting loan forgiveness requests to make the process as efficient as possible.
+First Foundation Bank uses an automated system for submitting loan forgiveness requests to make the process as efficient as possible.
 It will be important to utilize the online process as it will provide the proper steps to collect the necessary information and related documentation.
 It will also be updated live as changes are made by the SBA to ensure that you always have the most recent information and forms.

 The SBA has set up a good resource where you can learn more about "eligible expenses" and how certain loan items will be calculated.